Sword of Origin: Zero

 That was the name of the one he needed to protect.

-With that done, the Sword knelt on the ground before his Master, a calm smile on his face.
-He gave her a gentle pat on the head, as he used to do to Ilya and the children of those He had given his life for.
+Seeing that the crowd had gone silent, the Sword knelt on the ground before his master, a calm smile on his face.
+He gave her a gentle pat on the head, as he used to do for Ilya and the children of those He had given his life for.

 Louise stared at the person she had summoned and gaped at the sight of the blades floating in the air behind him.